microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 or when the field on an object is overwritten.
 This removal does not adversely affect concurrent edits that target the removed subtree.

-Consider following scenario:
+Consider the following scenario:
 Alice removes a whole list of sticky notes, while Bob concurrently moves a sticky note out of that list and into another (non-removed) list.
 `SharedTree`'s removal semantics ensure that Bob's edit will apply no matter the sequencing order.
 If that weren't the case, then there would be a race between Alice and Bob's edit, where Bob's edit would not apply if Alice's edit were sequenced first.

 Note that in a lot of cases, the changes to the removed subtree won't be immediately visible because the tree is removed.
-They will however become visible if that removal is undone.
+They will, however, become visible if that removal is undone.

 These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" location.

 ### Last Write Wins

-It's possible for concurrent edits represent fundamentally incompatible user intentions.
+It's possible for concurrent edits to represent fundamentally incompatible user intentions.
 Whenever that happens, the edit that is sequenced last will win out.

 Example 1: